francescoFH/CV/README.md

 Project | Description | Tech/Tools
 --- | --- | ---
-[SOS-App][1] | An emergency app which identifies the user-location and generates the corresponding emergency numbers for that area.
+[SOS-App][1] | An emergency app that identifies the user-location and generates the corresponding emergency numbers for that area.
 It also generates a map giving directions to the closest hospitals, police stations and pharmacies | Xcode 12 and Swift 5, SwiftUIKit/SwiftUI hybrid Front & Back, Google Maps iOS SDK
 [chitter-challenge][3] | A small Twitter clone that will allow the users to post messages to a public stream |  Ruby, RSpec, Sinatra, PostgreSQL
 [bank-tech-test][2] | A command-line Ruby application allowing you to create a bank account, make deposits, withdraw money and print statements.
 This project aimed to focus on OOP and the TDD process | Ruby, RSpec
 [makersBNB][4] | Web application that allows users to list spaces they have available, and to hire spaces for the night | Ruby on Rails, RSpec and PostgreSQL